dz0ny/leapcast/README.md

 Clone this directory, then run ```python setup.py develop```

 *** Because updates are frequent I don't recommend normal install.
-When package is stable enough it wil bi published to python index and easy installable.
+When package is stable enough it will be published to python index and easy installable.

 ```
 usage: leapcast [-h] [--name NAME] [--user_agent USER_AGENT]